sunflowers in new jersey

 Sandy Hook

 My favorite part about this park is the long bike path.
 If you’re only there for biking and using the bike parking lot, you don’t have to pay to enter.
 Renting a bike is easy too, there is a shop on site.
-Another neat thing about the area is that at each parking lot, you can find tools if your bike breaks.
-Don’t try parking without a pass in any of the other lots because you will get fined.
+Another neat thing about the area is that at each parking lot, you can find mini stations with tools to fix your bike.
+Also, don’t try parking without a pass in any of the other lots because you will get fined.

 Asbury Park

-Asbury is more worth visiting for the town rather than its beach.
-Although the beach isn’t horrible, it gets crazy crowded in the summer.
-First, you can find an awesome boardwalk there with many restaurants, bars, and boutique shops.
+Asbury Park is more famous for its vibrant town than its beach, which gets quite crowded in the summer.
+The boardwalk is lined with restaurants, bars, and boutique shops.

 Walk into town, and you’ll find the famous Stone Pony with awesome summer concerts.
 Get closer to the lake and find an awesome Biergarten or the Ale House, the famous Johnny Mac’s, or the groovy Purple Glaze Donuts.
 For amazing sunset views and a more boujee feel, go to The Asbury Hotel rooftop bar.